 Sam Lieberman is a partner in the Securities Litigation Group of Sadis & Goldberg LLP.
-One of several of our securities lawyers, he regularly handles high-profile securities litigation, enforcement actions, and government investigations on behalf of companies and individuals.
+He regularly handles high-profile securities litigation, enforcement actions, and government investigations on behalf of companies and individuals.
 He has handled investigations covering a wide-range of securities law issues before the SEC, FINRA, CFTC, CFE/CBOE, and CME.
 He has also handled precedent-setting cases addressing corporate governance, including in Delaware Chancery Court.
 His recent representations have been profiled in the Wall Street Journal, The New York Times, The New York Post, Bloomberg, Reuters and Law360.
 Sam also regularly advises companies and individuals about compliance programs and preparing for SEC compliance examinations.
 Recent highlights include:

 SEC Ad.
 Pro.
 File No. 3-16178 (Securities Act Rel.
 No. 9795, May 28, 2015): As lead counsel, obtained favorable settlement of high-profile SEC insider trading case, resulting in no bar or suspension, a no admit-no deny settlement of negligence-based claim of Section 17(a)(3) of the Securities Act, and relatively small civil penalty.
 Won rare award of partial summary disposition against SEC Enforcement Division claims, which provided leverage to negotiate original allegation of nine claims of intentional insider trading down to just one negligence-based claim in final settlement.